karaiwulf/lesbianunix.dev/content/posts/unusualfind.md

 that."
 The floor was now clean again.
 I dumped the bowl of eggs into the pan, then started putting bread in the toaster.

-"Yeah, I know," I said, now flipping the eggs, "but do you really thing it's safe to do?"
+"Yeah, I know," I said, now flipping the eggs, "but do you really think it's safe to do?"

 "It sounds like she will know either way, Yukiko."